pirsch-analytics/docs/docs/advanced/referrer-utm.md

 ### UTM Term

 **utm_term** is only relevant for paid ads and is used to filter for search terms used by visitors.

+## Google Click Identifier (GCLID) And Microsoft Click ID (MSCLKID)

+The Google Click Identifier (gclid) and Microsoft Click ID (msclkid) are parameters added by Google Search and Bing respectively.
+They are encrypted identifiers used to link clicks and paid ads.
+Only Google and Microsoft can properly decode them, but Pirsch displays them as `(gclid)` and `(msclkid)` on the dashboard, giving you a better understanding of how many times an ad has been clicked on Google or Bing.
+Of course, we don't store the original encrypted ID and replace it with the generic strings mentioned above.